Willie Ray Lampley: Bombing plot

 Due to the Oklahoma City bombing on April 19, 1995, the FBI increased its scrutiny of militia groups in the Southwest with a particular interest in Oklahoma and Texas.
-In May, 1995 Schrum (aged 50) "a veteran law enforcement officer with 20 years' experience, mostly with the Tulsa Police Department" volunteered to assist the government.
-By July he had joined Lampley's church as an informant for the FBI.
+In May 1995, Schrum (aged 50) "a veteran law enforcement officer with 20 years' experience, mostly with the Tulsa Police Department" volunteered to assist the government.
+By July, he had joined Lampley's church as an informant for the FBI.
 He later told reporters that "I was to monitor the militia situation ... anybody that might be a potential terrorist or anything that would cause a situation like Oklahoma City.
 I joined some of the militias and found that most were scared, afraid of Mr. Lampley, so naturally that is where I headed.
 It turned - after about a six-month surveillance - it turned out to be that type of situation. … They were very determined to complete what their goals were.
 They are convinced that everything they say is true with the predictions of a prophet. …He was making all these prophecies and none of them were coming true.
 So he had to get to a point where he had to make some of them come true.
 You know nobody would believe him anymore.
 So he was kind of pressured by his own ideas in having to do something."

-In August 1995 Lampley and Crow visited the Tri-States Militia in Gregory County, S.D. looking for support in an attack on buildings.
+In August 1995, Lampley and Crow visited the Tri-States Militia in Gregory County, South Dakota looking for support in an attack on buildings.
 At the time Crow stated "We need to do four or five to create problems for the government.
 God won't be mad at us if we drop four or five buildings.
 He will probably reward us."
 Crow also gave Lampley a book with bomb making instructions at this time.

-Having returned from South Dakota the pair tried to recruit Dennis Mahon of Tulsa, the Oklahoma organizer for the White Aryan Resistance (WAR) into their scheme.
+Having returned from South Dakota, the pair tried to recruit Dennis Mahon of Tulsa, the Oklahoma organizer for the White Aryan Resistance (WAR) into their scheme.
 Tapes of the conversation recorded by Schrum have Lampley telling Mahon "We're going to need you to help support the underground.
 We have a situation developing where we're going to have to help the underground actually begin to make some strikes.
 We're thinking about getting rid of some ADL (Anti-Defamation League) people. " Mahon refused to participate holding that Lampley could not be taken seriously and had seemed "to have a problem with reality…just go[ne] nuts over the Bible."

 Lampley acquired six 35-pound bags of ammonium nitrates and a gallon of nitromethane while secretly being photographed by FBI agents as he loaded them into his car.